Everest Base Camp Trek Return By Helicopter

 Issues Relating to Basic Hygiene

 Maintaining good health and fitness is essential for reaching Everest Base Camp.
 This is especially true when it comes to maintaining good hygiene.
 In a remote village setting, access to basic hygiene facilities may be limited.
-Therefore, it is important to plan ahead and pack the necessary items to stay clean.
-Always carry some basic essentials.
-First, pack plenty of wet wipes and hand sanitizer.
+Therefore, it is important to plan and pack the necessary items to stay clean.
+Always carry some essentials.
+First, pack plenty of wet wipes and hand sanitiser.
 You should also bring a small towel and a change of clothes.
 Second, be aware of the signs of illness and seek medical attention if needed.
 Hot showers are available in some lodges along the Everest Base Camp trek, but they are not included in the room rate.
 You will need to pay an additional $4-$5 per shower.
 This is because the remote areas of the trek do not have electricity, so the water has to be heated using gas stoves.
-Gas cylinders are carried all the way from Lukla, the gateway to the Everest region, to the higher altitudes.
+Gas cylinders are carried from Lukla, the gateway to the Everest region, to the higher altitudes.

 The Best Months for Everest Base Camp Trek Return by Helicopter